 Barry Biddulph re-examines Tony Cliff’s organisational views, before Cliff’s turn to Leninism in 1968.
 This insight of Cliff from 1960 could almost have been written with recent events in the SWP in mind: “all discussions on the basic issues of policy should be discussed in the light of day, in the open press.
 Let the mass of the workers take part in the discussion, put pressure on the party, its apparatus and leadership”.
 (1)

 Tony Cliff’s interpretation of Trotsky’s views on substitutionism written in 1960 (2) does not appear to be fully grounded in Trotsky’s response to the second congress and the discussion of the excessive centralism of Lenin’s organisational suggestions following the congress.
 Nor does he draw on the important criticism of Rosa Luxemburg.
-He roots substitutionism in the uneven consciousness among the working class and ultimately in the backward circumstances of Russia at the time and the minority position of the working class.
+He roots substitutionism in the uneven consciousness among the working class and ultimately in the backward circumstances of Russia at the time.

-But Trotsky in the Report of the Siberian Delegation in 1903 and Our Political Tasks in 1904 placed the danger of substitutionism in top down centralism, factory style discipline and identification of the party with the programme and leadership, as a form of working class Jacobinism or elitism.
+But Trotsky, in the Report of the Siberian Delegation in 1903, and Our Political Tasks in 1904 ,placed the danger of substitutionism in top down centralism, factory style discipline, and identification of the party with the programme.In this context leadership, was a form of working class Jacobinism.
 He argued that to have an influence on political life is to act through the working class and not to act in its name.
 This echoed the criticism of Lenin’s centralism by Rosa Luxemburg.
 (5) Lenin’s centralism was the organised distrust of the party members by a leadership who expected confidence in their policies.
 Trotsky and Luxemburg did not reduce the party form to the direct pressure of external circumstances or vulgar materialism, nor to an uneven consciousness.

 As Trotsky famously predicted undemocratic methods in the party would lead to the party substituting itself for the class, the party apparatus substituting for the party, and finally the leader substituting for the apparatus.
 This would be the result of an undemocratic organisational form; a subjective factor which could not be directly read off from adverse material circumstances.
 Uneven consciousness would be overcome by various forms of struggle: defeats, victories and the ups and downs on the bumpy road to transform capitalism.